12 Tricky Job Interview Questions in Tech…and How to Answer Them

 4. What are your weaknesses?

-As Randle has mentioned here before, whatever you do, please don’t answer this one with “I’m a perfectionist” or anything else along those lines.
+Whatever you do, please don’t answer this one with “I’m a perfectionist” or anything else along those lines.
 Sure, it might be true, but it’s also so commonly heard that it‘s completely unoriginal, and in fact, it’s more of a strength than a real weakness.
 Rephrasing it as “paying attention to detail and wanting to get things right” doesn’t sound like much of a weakness, does it?

 Instead, talk about something that is really a negative, but frame it in a way that shows how you compensate for it.
 For example, you might say that you have a tendency to be disorganized, but to combat that you have a system set up that keeps you on task and prevents important things from falling through the cracks.